OctopusDeploy/docs/docs/infrastructure/workers/dynamic-worker-pools.md

 Cloud customers impacted by the GCloud CLI update will be those with a deployment process which:

-* Has a “Run gcloud in a Script” step, which runs on the “Hosted Ubuntu” Worker Pool, which does not use an Execution Container, and the script contains calls to gcloud OR
+* Has a "Run gcloud in a Script" step, which runs on the "Hosted Ubuntu” Worker Pool, which does not use an Execution Container, and the script contains calls to gcloud OR
-* Has a “Run a Script” step, which runs on the “Hosted Ubuntu” Worker Pool, and the script contains calls to gcloud
+* Has a "Run a Script” step, which runs on the "Hosted Ubuntu” Worker Pool, and the script contains calls to gcloud

 ### What do I need to do?